 - Limit pinning to 1-2 headlines or descriptions only when necessary

 What to keep in mind

 - Make sure to carefully monitor your assets, including seasonal and time-sensitive copy (you won’t be able to view asset-level spend)

 - Keep to 1 RSA per ad group- testing is now at the asset level, so you don’t need the extra variations

 - Establish a benchmark for conversions with new RSAs

 Google Responsive Search Ads are a great way to save time and money while still reaching a wide audience.
 If you’re not sure where to start, Google can provide recommendations to help generate some ideas.

 Remember to keep your headlines varied and interesting, focus on your keywords, include a strong CTA, and limit pinning to two headlines or descriptions.
-You should also begin testing Responsive Search Ads now in order to establish a benchmark for conversions.
-And finally, be aware of the reporting limitations that come with responsive search ads.
+Finally, be aware of the reporting limitations that come with responsive search ads.

-By following these tips, you can make the most out of Google Ads Responsive Search Ads before they become the default ad type available.
+By following these tips, you can make the most out of Google Ads Responsive Search Ads as the default ad type available.